emcf/thepipe/README.md

 - Works with directories, URL, git repos, and more 🌐
 - Multi-threaded ⚡️

-To use the pipe with Python, simply append the output to the start of your prompt:
+If you are hosting the pipe for yourself, you can extract and use the output like this:

 ```python
 import openai